Bergmann's rule: Criticism

-In a 1986 study, Valerius Geist claimed Bergmann's rule to be false: the correlation with temperature is spurious; instead, Geist found that body size is proportional to the duration of the annual productivity pulse, or food availability per animal during the growing season.
+In a 1986 study, Valerius Geist claimed Bergmann's rule to be false and the correlation with temperature to be spurious.
+Instead, Geist found that body size is proportional to the duration of the annual productivity pulse, or food availability per animal during the growing season.

 Because many factors can affect body size, there are many critics of Bergmann's rule.
 Some believe that latitude itself is a poor predictor of body mass.
 Examples of other selective factors that may contribute to body mass changes are the size of food items available, effects of body size on success as a predator, effects of body size on vulnerability to predation, and resource availability.
 For example, if an organism is adapted to tolerate cold temperatures, it may also tolerate periods of food shortage, due to correlation between cold temperature and food scarcity.
 A larger organism can rely on its greater fat stores to provide the energy needed for survival as well being able to procreate for longer periods.

 Resource availability is a major constraint on the overall success of many organisms.
 Resource scarcity can limit the total number of organisms in a habitat, and over time can also cause organisms to adapt by becoming smaller in body size.
 Resource availability thus becomes a modifying restraint on Bergmann's Rule.

 Some examinations of the fossil record have found contradictions to the rule.
 For example, during the Pleistocene, hippopotamuses in Europe tended to get smaller during colder and drier intervals.
 Further, a 2024 study found the size of dinosaurs did not increase at northern Arctic latitudes, and that the rule was "only applicable to a subset of homeothermic animals" with regard to temperature when all other climatic variables are ignored.